Get the Most Out of Your Search

 - Search "elephant" - Asian and African elephant images are found

-2. Too many Featured Collections or Public Collections
+2. Make Use of Featured Collections and Public Collections

-Searching is not case sensitive within ResourceSpace but combinations can be, particularly when using the Special Search Terms.
+Searching by metadata is not case sensitive within ResourceSpace, however, combination searches can be, particularly when using the Special Search Terms.
 Make sure you check your search syntax carefully.